elementary_vectors.functions

 Compute the cocircuits of a matrix.

-OUTPUT: Return a list of cocircuits of the matrix M. These are the nonzero support-minimal elements in the row space.
+OUTPUT: Return a list of cocircuits of the matrix.
+These are the nonzero support-minimal elements in the row space.

 EXAMPLES: